atapia27/Social-Application/README.md

   - Create video form resembles a chalkboard
   - Video Posts resemble coark boards
   - Comments appear like sticky notes, slightly skewed for character and style
+  - "Pins" hold up the video within the video post
+  - Simple animations added to buttons
   - Notebook paper as the search feature of the application
   - Calculator tool available